ohtsukalab/Weather-Control-by-InitCond/README.md

 - initsettings.m : Configures initial settings.
 In particular, the user needs to specify the directory of the SCALE-RM binary file and the command to run SCALE-RM, which depend on the environment.
 Settings are saved to dvarsettings.mat.
 - perturball.m : Perturbs the initial condition at each grid, runs SCALE-RM, and saves time histories.
 - computeStensor.m : Reads all of the perturbed histories and computes the sensitivity tensor.
 The sensitivity tensor is saved to StensorPREC.mat.
-- optiminit.m : Reads the sensitivity tensor, solves a minimum norm problem to determine the perturbations in the initial conditions to achieve desired perturbations in the accumulated precipitation, runs SCALE-RM with the perturbed initial conditions, and plots the accumulated precipitation.
+- optiminitRef.m : Reads the sensitivity tensor, solves a minimum norm problem to determine the perturbations in the initial conditions to achieve referece perturbations in the accumulated precipitation, runs SCALE-RM with the perturbed initial conditions, and plots the accumulated precipitation.
 The optimal perturbations are saved to dvarans.mat.
 The user needs to specify the reference accumulated precipitation, constraints, and the solver.
+- optiminitUub.m : Reads the sensitivity tensor, solves a minimum norm problem to determine the perturbations in the initial conditions to achieve uniform upper bound in the accumulated precipitation, runs SCALE-RM with the perturbed initial conditions, and plots the accumulated precipitation.
+The optimal perturbations are saved to dvarans.mat.
+The user needs to specify the reference accumulated precipitation, constraints, and the solver.
+- plot2casesRef.m : Plots optimal perturbations determined by $\ell_2$ and $\ell_1$ norm minimization problems, corresponding accumulated precipitation, and deviation from reference.
-- plot2cases.m : Plots optimal perturbations determined by $\ell_2$ and $\ell_1$ norm minimization problems and corresponding accumulated precipitation.
+- plot2casesUub.m : Plots optimal perturbations determined by $\ell_2$ and $\ell_1$ norm minimization problems, corresponding accumulated precipitation, and upper bound violation.

 The following M files define utility functions.
  - copycdf.m : Copies a set of netCDF data